Dismiss Modal

 Follow these guidelines when caring for yourself at home:

-• Moisten the air that you breathe as directed by your provider.
+• Moisten the air that you breathe as directed by your doctor.
 You can use a humidifier, particularly in the room you sleep in at night.
 This is especially important when it's hot and dry out, or when it's cold and you have the heat on.

 • Carry an extra trach tube with you in case one tube gets blocked.